 A fast-paced, high-rise economic hub, Chicago is also a city that famously knows how to let its hair down.
 Nicknamed 'The Windy City', Chicago saw an explosion of blues and jazz music during the 20th century which earned it a reputation as the northern US's answer to New Orleans.

-QS ranked universities
+Internationally ranked universities in Chicago

 More about Chicago